-One of the issues that family members so often face is unsolicited advice when their child is struggling with drugs or alcohol.
-While much of this advice is well meaning, family members may resort to more black and white thinking, and may not take into account your family’s unique situation.
+One of the issues that parents so often face is unsolicited advice from family members when their child is struggling with drugs or alcohol.
+While much of this advice is well meaning, family members may resort to more black-and-white thinking, and may not take into account your child’s unique situation.

-Keeping this in mind, look for support from family members who you trust and feel will help you feel better.
-They may not agree with you in all aspects of the problem, but will be willing to be a positive support, because they care about the position you and your family are in.
+Keeping this in mind, look for support from family members you trust, whom you feel will help you feel better.
+They may not agree with you in all aspects of the problem, but they may be willing to be a positive support, because they care about the position you and your child are in.

 Parents have found that by thinking ahead and coming up with a planned response can be helpful if they feel they may receive a comment from a family member that is not going to be helpful.
 Think through what makes the most sense to you and prepare a polite, brief response so that you feel ready in case you receive unsolicited advice.

-You may find that with some family members it is best to limit your discussion about your child’s use, so that you don’t feel additional pain.
-Take time to surround yourself with people who have walked in your shoes and/or who can be empathetic and compassionate.
-Because isolation can make you feel worse over time, consider which family members or friends will be the best support for you during this stressful time.
+You may find that, with some family members, it is best to limit your discussion about your child’s substance use, so that you don’t feel additional pain.
+Take time to surround yourself with people who have walked in your shoes and who can be empathetic and compassionate.
+Because isolation can make you feel worse over time, consider which family members or friends will be the best support for you during this stressful period.
 Make a plan to connect with someone at least once a week.
 Social support increases resilience, so do continue to reach out and get the support that you need.